awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-status.md

 If you have a recent snapshot that backs up the data on the volume, you can create a new volume from the snapshot\.
 For information about creating a volume from a snapshot, see [Restoring an Amazon EBS Volume from a Snapshot](ebs-restoring-volume.md)\.

-## Working with the AutoEnableIO Volume Attribute<a name="volumeIO"></a>
+## Working with the Auto\-Enabled IO Volume Attribute<a name="volumeIO"></a>

 When Amazon EBS determines that a volume's data is potentially inconsistent, it disables I/O to the volume from any attached EC2 instances by default\.
 This causes the volume status check to fail, and creates a volume status event that indicates the cause of the failure\.
-If the consistency of a particular volume is not a concern, and you prefer that the volume be made available immediately if it's `impaired`, you can override the default behavior by configuring the volume to automatically enable I/O\.
-If you enable the `AutoEnableIO` volume attribute, I/O between the volume and the instance is automatically re\-enabled and the volume's status check will pass\.
+If the consistency of a particular volume is not a concern, and you prefer that the volume be made available immediately if it's **impaired**, you can override the default behavior by configuring the volume to automatically enable I/O\.
+If you enable the **Auto\-Enabled IO** volume attribute \(`autoEnableIO` in the API\), I/O between the volume and the instance is automatically re\-enabled and the volume's status check will pass\.
 In addition, you'll see an event that lets you know that the volume was in a potentially inconsistent state, but that its I/O was automatically enabled\.
 When this event occurs, you should check the volume's consistency and replace it if necessary\.
 For more information, see [Monitoring Volume Events](#monitoring-vol-events)\.

-This section explains how to view and modify the `AutoEnableIO` attribute of a volume using the Amazon EC2 console, the command line interface, or the API\.
+This section explains how to view and modify the **Auto\-Enabled IO** attribute of a volume using the Amazon EC2 console, the command line interface, or the API\.

-**To view the AutoEnableIO attribute of a volume in the console**
+**To view the Auto\-Enabled IO attribute of a volume in the console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. In the navigation pane, choose **Volumes**\.

-1. Select the volume\.

-1. In the lower pane, choose **Status Checks**\.

-1. In the **Status Checks** tab, **Auto\-Enable IO** displays the current setting for your volume, either `Enabled` or `Disabled`\.
+1. Select the volume and choose **Status Checks**\. **Auto\-Enabled IO** displays the current setting \(**Enabled** or **Disabled**\) for your volume\.
 ![\[View Auto-Enable IO\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/AutoEnableSetting_statustab_gwt.png)

-**To modify the AutoEnableIO attribute of a volume in the console**
+**To modify the Auto\-Enabled IO attribute of a volume in the console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. In the navigation pane, choose **Volumes**\.

-1. Select the volume\.

-1. At the top of the **Volumes** page, choose **Actions**\.

-1. Choose **Change Auto\-Enable IO Setting**\.
+1. Select the volume and choose **Actions**, **Change Auto\-Enable IO Setting**\.
+Alternatively, choose the **Status Checks** tab, and for **Auto\-Enabled IO**, choose **Edit**\.
 ![\[Change Auto-Enable IO setting\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/ChangeAutoEnable-gwt.png)

-1. In the **Change Auto\-Enable IO Setting** dialog box, select the **Auto\-Enable Volume IO** option to automatically enable I/O for an impaired volume\.
-To disable the feature, clear the option\.
+1. Select the **Auto\-Enable Volume IO** check box to automatically enable I/O for an impaired volume\.
+To disable the feature, clear the check box\.
 ![\[Modify Auto-Enable IO setting\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/ModifyAutoIO-gwt.png)

 1. Choose **Save**\.

-Alternatively, instead of completing steps 4\-6 in the previous procedure, choose **Status Checks**, **Edit**\.

-**To view or modify the AutoEnableIO attribute of a volume with the command line**
+**To view or modify the autoEnableIO attribute of a volume with the command line**

-You can use one of the following commands to view the `AutoEnableIO` attribute of your Amazon EBS volumes\.
+You can use one of the following commands to view the `autoEnableIO` attribute of your Amazon EBS volumes\.
 For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
 + [describe\-volume\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-volume-attribute.html) \(AWS CLI\)
 + [Get\-EC2VolumeAttribute](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2VolumeAttribute.html) \(AWS Tools for Windows PowerShell\)

-To modify the `AutoEnableIO` attribute of a volume, you can use one of the commands below\.
+To modify the `autoEnableIO` attribute of a volume, you can use one of the commands below\.
 + [modify\-volume\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-volume-attribute.html) \(AWS CLI\)
 + [Edit\-EC2VolumeAttribute](https://docs.aws.amazon.com/powershell/latest/reference/items/Edit-EC2VolumeAttribute.html) \(AWS Tools for Windows PowerShell\)